 - Here are some adorable coloring sheets and cards to create for Diwali!

 - My daughter enjoys this video about Diwali in India.
 I love that they have real clips from the markets getting ready for Diwali.

 - Here’s a cute clip of Mickey and Donald getting sweets ready for Diwali with Minnie Mouse!
 Diwali with Mickey Mouse!

 - Diwali information on Kid Citizen World

-- Even President Obama extends his Diwali wishes too here!
+- Even President Obama extended his Diwali wishes too here!

 I think it’s a great idea to relate things to your child with people or characters they may already recognize.
 It’s a great way to make them feel connected to another culture.

 My daughter and I decided to make our own version of Diyas for Diwali.
 Diyas are places outside of homes on Diwali to light up the night.
 We simply used some recycled baby food jars to create our candle holders.
 We also used glitter paint and sequins with adhesive.
 It was great fun to sit with my inlaws and create them.